 Look at that for a second.
-Eighty-something tools, eleven categories, more if you count the duplicates across the columns.
-Someone made it, somebody screenshotted it, somebody else reposted it to Reddit, and now it sits in fifteen different small business owner's bookmarks as "AI stuff I should probably get around to."
+Eighty tools.
+Eleven groups.
+More if you count the copies in each row.
+Someone made it.
+Someone took a photo of it.
+Someone put it on Reddit.
+Now it sits in fifteen small business owner's saved links as "AI stuff I should use."

 That is the wrong shape for the problem.